-The objectives of the Company's compensation program are to (1) attract, motivate, develop and retain top quality executives who will increase longterm shareholder value and (2) deliver competitive total compensation packages based upon the achievement of both Company and individual performance goals.
+The objectives of the Company's compensation program are to (1) attract, motivate, develop and retain top quality executives who will increase long-term shareholder value and (2) deliver competitive total compensation packages based upon the achievement of both Company and individual performance goals.
 The Company expects its executives to balance the risks and related opportunities inherent in its industry and in the performance of his or her duties and share the upside opportunity and the downside risks once actual performance is measured.

-To achieve the above goals, the Compensation and Stock Option Committee has set forth a compensation program for its Executive Officers that is reviewed annually.
-It includes the following elements:
+To achieve the above goals, the Compensation and Stock Option Committee has set forth a compensation program for its Executive Officers that includes the following elements:

-- Base salary;
+- · Base salary;

-- Annual cash incentive bonuses;
+- Annual cash bonuses;

-- Share-based compensation; and
+- · Share-based compensation; and

 - · Retirement, health and other benefits.

-In order to maintain a competitive compensation program for its Executive Officers, the Compensation and Stock Option Committee, on an annual basis, performs the following: (a) reviews compensation practices to assure fairness, relevance, support of the strategic goals of the Company and contribution of the executive to the creation of long-term shareholder value, (b) considers the relevant mix of compensation based upon three components, each an important factor - base salary, annual or intermediate incentives and long-term compensation, including stock options and (c) implements a compensation plan that reasonably allocates a portion of the executives' total compensation through incentives and other forms of longer-term compensation linked to Company and individual performance and the creation of shareholder value, including stock option awards and programs.
+In order to maintain a competitive compensation program for its Executive Officers, the Compensation and Stock Option Committee, on an annual basis, performs the following: (a) reviews compensation practices to assure fairness, relevance, support of the strategic goals of the Company and contribution of the executive to the creation of long-term shareholder value, (b) considers the relevant mix of compensation components and (c) implements a compensation plan that reasonably allocates a portion of each executive's total compensation to incentives and other forms of longer-term compensation linked to Company and individual performance and the creation of shareholder value.